EMT WORK-TRAINING

 EMTs can work for private or government ambulance services, fire departments, or as techs in Emergency Departments.

-How to I Become an EMT?
+How do I Become an EMT?

 • After turning 18 and graduating high school, apply for an EMT program approved by the Michigan Department of Health & Human Services (MDHHS).